uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/operations/index.rst

 - An operation shall accept three parameters in the following order:

-  + The SYCL* queue object.
+  + The SYCL* queue object
-  + The descriptor of the algorithm.
+  + The descriptor of the algorithm
-  + The `input object <input_>`_.
+  + The `input object <input_>`_

 - An operation shall return the `result object <result_>`_.

 - The ``%OPERATION%_input_t`` and ``%OPERATION%_result_t`` alias
   templates shall be used for inference of the input and return types.

-- If precondition is violated, an operation shall throw an exception derived from ``oneapi::dal::logic_error``.
+- If a precondition is violated, an operation shall throw an exception derived from ``oneapi::dal::logic_error``.

-- If postcondition is violated, an operation shall throw an exception derived from ``oneapi::dal::runtime_error``.
+- If a postcondition is violated, an operation shall throw an exception derived from ``oneapi::dal::runtime_error``.

 - If descriptor is incompatible with some operation, the error shall be reported